 Total Time 5 minutes

 This Cucumber Juice recipe is delicious, refreshing, hydrating and super easy to make!
 You can make it either in a blender or a juicer, but either way, this juiced cucumber comes together in about 5 minutes.
-In this post we'll also touch on the many cucumber juice benefits and how to incorporate more cucumber into your diet.

 Ingredients